ehsunjalili/ehsunjalili/README.md

 At the moment, I'm expanding my knowledge in Nest.js, which is a progressive Node.js framework, as well as diving deeper into improving performance and security practices in my development workflow.

 #### 5. How can I contact you?
-Feel free to reach out to me via my [GitHub](https://github.com/ehsunjalili), or email me directly at ehsunjalili@gmail.com.
+Feel free to reach out to me via my GitHub, or email me directly at ehsunjalili@gmail.com.
 I'll try to respond as soon as possible.
+For a quicker response, you can also contact me on Telegram: [@ehsunjalili](https://t.me/ehsunjalili).